Symmetry and classification of solutions to an integral equation in the Heisenberg group $\mathbb{H}^n$: Proof of Theorem

 \subsection{Nonexistence of solutions for $1 < p < \frac{Q+\al}{Q-\al}$}

 {\bf Proof of Theorem \ref{non-exist}:\/} Note that in case of sub-critical exponent i.e., $ 1 < p < \frac{Q+\al}{Q-\al} $, necessarily the singularity in the integral equation continues to persist for $\bu$ due to the term forcing that $\La = 0$.
-Hence in the case $1 < p < \si$, we conclude that $u$ is $\HH$-symmetric with respect to the plane $t = 0$.
-Arguing as in the Step 5 above, we conclude that $u$ must be independent of the $t$ variable and hence further conclude that $u \equiv 0$.
+From the previous subsection, we conclude that $u$ is $\HH$-symmetric with respect to the plane $t = 0$.
+Now as explained in the Step 4, performing CR inversion with respect to any point $(0, t_0)$ on the $t$-axis and repeating above steps we get that $u$ must be cylindrical about the point $(0, t_0)$.
+It follows that $u$ must be independent of the $t$ variable and hence $u \equiv 0$.